Oranit95/PieceOfCake/README.md

 * Make a reservation
 * Add a baker to my favorites.
 * Watch previous orders and re-order the same pastry.
-* Addin new pastries with pictures
+* Adding new pastries with pictures

 To Do:
 * UI changes